jcchacond/ancient_mitogenomes_molecular_clock_dating/README.md

-# Molecular clock dating with ancient mitogenomes
+# Molecular clock dating using ancient mitogenomes

 Methodology for molecular clock dating using ancient mitogenomes published in [Chacón-Duque _et al._, _MBE_ (2025)](https://academic.oup.com/mbe/article/42/4/msaf065/8107989).
 This repository is complementary to the methodology described in the paper, providing the necessary commands and scripts to reproduce the main analyses.